Chart Color Schemes

 Health

-Health performance in North Geelong is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts
+Health performance in North Geelong is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-North Geelong faces significant health challenges, affecting both younger and older age groups.
+North Geelong faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+A variety of health conditions impact both younger and older age groups.

 Frequently Asked Questions - Health